 Vitamin D can lift your mood, improve memory, and boost problem-solving ability.

-Inadequate levels contribute to the depression many people feel in the winter.
-(26)
+Inadequate levels contribute to seasonal affective disorder (SAD), the depression many people feel in winter.

-And, later in life, vitamin D can ward off cognitive decline, dementia and Alzheimer’s.
-(27)
+And, later in life, vitamin D can ward off cognitive decline, dementia, and Alzheimer’s.

 Vitamin D From Food?
 Forget About It!

-The usual source for vitamins is food, but, in the case of vitamin D, it’s almost impossible to get all you need from food.
+The usual source for vitamins is food, but, in the case of vitamin D, it’s almost impossible to get all we need from food.

 There are few foods that contain vitamin D3, the best utilized form.